Medical expert of the article

 Nutrition after gangrenous appendicitis

-Gangrenous appendicitis almost always leads to a disorder of the motor function of the intestine.
-If there are complications - for example, peritonitis, then the difficulties with peristalsis are only aggravated.
-As a result, the slowing down of food digestion processes and feces removal processes.
+Gangrenous appendicitis almost always leads to a disorder of the intestinal motor function.
+If complications arise, such as peritonitis, then the difficulties with peristalsis only worsen.
+As a result, the processes of digestion of food and the processes of excretion of feces slow down.

-The diet after the operation with gangrenous appendicitis is as follows:
+The diet after surgery for gangrenous appendicitis is as follows:

 - The first day after surgery is actually the most "hungry" day.
-Most often, there is no appetite in postoperative patients.
-However, it is allowed to drink a small amount of pure still water, slightly boiled sweetened tea, compote, low-fat kefir.
-In some cases, the doctor may allow you to eat a couple of spoons of a weak chicken broth.
+Most often, postoperative patients have no appetite.
+However, it is allowed to drink a small amount of pure still water, weakly brewed sweetened tea, compote, low-fat kefir.
+In some cases, the doctor may allow you to eat a couple of spoons of weak chicken broth.

-- On the third day in most postoperative patients, the work of the intestine resumes.
-If the patient has an act of defecation, then he can be recommended dietary treatment table number 5, the essence of which - in the exclusion of fatty, fried, smoked and pickled dishes, as well as in fractional and frequent meals.
-This principle of nutrition the patient should adhere to as long as possible - weeks and months after the operation, depending on the severity of the condition.
+- On the third day, most postoperative patients resume bowel function.
+If the patient has had a bowel movement, he may be recommended dietary treatment table No. 5, the essence of which is the exclusion of fatty, fried, smoked and pickled dishes, as well as fractional and frequent meals.
+The patient should adhere to this dietary principle for as long as possible - weeks and months after the operation, depending on the severity of the condition.

 Postoperative period

-The period after the surgical treatment of gangrenous appendicitis has significant differences from the treatment of conventional inflammation of the appendix.
+The period after surgical treatment of gangrenous appendicitis has significant differences from the treatment of ordinary inflammation of the appendix.

-- After the surgery, they must start antibiotic therapy with the use of strong antimicrobial drugs.
+- After surgery, antibiotic therapy with strong antimicrobial drugs is mandatory.

-- The postoperative period may be accompanied by severe pain, therefore, adequate painkillers are prescribed, both non-narcotic and drug groups.
+- The postoperative period may be accompanied by severe pain, so adequate painkillers are prescribed, both non-narcotic and narcotic.

-- In view of the fact that gangrenous appendicitis usually causes severe intoxication, after the operation, infusions of saline solutions, albumin, glucose solution, xylitol, etc. Are prescribed.
+- Since gangrenous appendicitis usually causes severe intoxication, after surgery, infusions of saline solutions, albumin, glucose solution, xylate, etc. are prescribed.

-- To avoid the formation of blood clots in the vessels, as well as for the prevention of post-medication diseases of the digestive system, anticoagulants and preparations are prescribed to regulate the secretory activity of the stomach (omeprazole, squametel, etc.).
+- To avoid the formation of blood clots in the vessels, as well as to prevent post-drug diseases of the digestive system, anticoagulants and drugs to regulate the secretory activity of the stomach (omeprazole, quamatel, etc.) are prescribed.

-- Within a few days after the operation, a general blood test is performed daily.
+- For several days after the operation, a general blood test is performed daily.

-- Every day, a dressing and washing of the drainage system in the wound is carried out.
+- Every day, the wound is bandaged and the drainage system is washed.

-- After normalization of the patient's health, massage, physical exercise and breathing exercises are prescribed.
+- After the patient's health has returned to normal, massage, therapeutic exercise and breathing exercises are prescribed.

 More information of the treatment